 - Changes in perception and hallucinations – seeing and/or hearing things that are not present

 - Walking– spending long periods walking around the home or trying to go outside.
-They may be searching for something or someone, feeling restless or relieving discomfort.
+They may be searching of something or someone, feel restless or reliving discomfort.

 - Sleep disturbance – can cause problems in someone’s natural ‘body-clock’ and affect sleep-wake cycle

 - Apathy, depression and anxiety – apathy is developed from damage to the bran’s frontal lobes which controls motivation and sequencing tasks.
 Depression and anxiety can be linked to someone’s worry about their memory and future

 If you have concerns about yourself or a loved one, book an appointment with the GP.
 If you are booking an appointment for yourself, ask someone you trust to join you, or if it’s for a loved one, ask if you can join them so you can provide your support and help share information.